 1. Check your battery usage

 One of the best troubleshooting features in iOS is the battery screen.
-Whether you’re having issues with your battery or not, it’s constantly tracking which apps are consuming the most amount of power.
+Whether you’re having issues with your battery or not, it constantly tracks which apps consume the most power.
 This will help you determine if there’s a problem with your physical problem and become the basis for any change you may need to make.

 This is how you can get to that screen: